MadeleineJonassen/IDATT1002-Systemutvikling-1/README.md

 ## Information about the tests
 To test the application, JUnit was used.
-These test can be compiled by writing
+These tests can be compiled by writing
 ```text
 mvn clean test
 ```